composewell/packcheck/README.md

 and across all platforms (Linux/MacOS/Windows).
 You do not need to be familiar with any of the build tools to use it.

+To make sure that it works everywhere without installing anything it is deliberately written in bash.
+Any of the parameters to control the builds can either be passed on the script command line or as environment variables for convenient use on CI systems.

-`packcheck` is a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any Haskell package.
-The CI configs can be modified **declaratively** to adapt to **any** kind of build scenario you can imagine.
+`packcheck` is also a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any Haskell package.
+The CI configs can be modified **declaratively**, using environment variables, to adapt to **any** kind of build scenario you can imagine.

 This model package has everything that a Haskell package usually has; including tests, benchmarks and Linux/MacOS/Windows CI already working.
 It can be used as